Large Language Model Hacking: Quantifying the Hidden Risks of Using LLMs for Text Annotation: Experimental setup

 \paragraph{Models.} We evaluate 18 models from 4 model providers representing the current state of the art.
 For each model family, we test different scales: \begin{enumerate} \item Llama 3 family (1B-70B)~\citep{grattafiori2024llama}, \item Qwen 2.5~\citep{qwen2025qwen25technicalreport} and 3~\citep{qwen2025qwen3technicalreport} families (1.5B-72B), \item Gemma family (1B-27B)~\citep{team2025gemma}, and \item GPT-4o variants~\citep{openai2024gpt4ocard}. \end{enumerate} We use the instruction-tuned versions for all models, but omit ``-instruct'' suffices for brevity.
 We test both open-weight and proprietary models to evaluate the full spectrum of LLM capabilities typically used in CSS research.
 All models and exact versions used are listed in Appendix~\ref{app:Models}.

-\paragraph{Prompts, decoding, and output mapping.} We use the original prompts from prior work where available.
-We formulate new prompts based on the original data annotation guidelines when prior prompts are unavailable.
+\paragraph{Prompts, decoding, and output mapping.} We formulate new prompts based on the original data annotation guidelines when prior prompts are unavailable.
 We create few-shot prompt versions when these guidelines include specific examples.
-To test sensitivity to prompt formulation, we generated additional semantically equivalent prompt paraphrases to have at least five plausible prompt versions per task (details in Appendix~\ref{app:Prompt paraphrases}) Table~\ref{tab:tasks_overview} shows that this process yielded 5-7 prompts per task.
+To test sensitivity to prompt formulation, we generated additional semantically equivalent prompt paraphrases to have at least five plausible prompt versions per task (details in Appendix~\ref{app:Prompt paraphrases}).
+Table~\ref{tab:tasks_overview} shows that this process yielded 5-7 prompts per task.
 The full set contains 199 prompts total.
-72 (36.2)\% are our generated paraphrases, 178 (89.4)\% are zero-shot prompts, and 21 (10.6)\% are few-shot prompts.
-We set the model temperature to 0 for reproducibility and the maximum number of generated tokens to 20.
+72 ($36.2\%$) are our generated paraphrases, 178 ($89.4\%$) are zero-shot prompts, and 21 ($10.6\%$) are few-shot prompts.
+We set the model temperature to 0 for reproducibility and the maximum number of generated tokens to $20$.
 We match generated tokens to class labels using regular expressions to ensure valid category selection.
 We account for cases where models fail to follow instructions or produce invalid outputs (see Table~\ref{app:fraction_na}), finding that larger models demonstrate substantially better instruction adherence.